The Soccer Game, bit by bit: An information-theoretic analysis: Methods

 Using the previous notation, for every individual player $p_{ij} \in \{x_i \cap y_j \}$ his contribution to the overall $\mathit{VI}$ is computed as:

-which takes the contribution of pairwise simplices $x_i, y_j$ to the overall $\mathit{VI}$, and divides it in equal parts among all players $\in x_i \cap y_j$.
-Note that, in the particular case of the network that we built, all nodes/players are present in all observations and are members of one and only one simplex in any one observation.
-Equation \ref{eq:4} registers the contributions of players involved in their simplices when these change.
+which takes the contribution of pairwise clusters $x_i, y_j$ to the overall $\mathit{VI}$, and divides it in equal parts among all players $\in x_i \cap y_j$.
+Note that, in the particular case of the network that we built, all nodes/players are present in all observations and are members of one and only one cluster in any one observation.
+Equation \ref{eq:4} registers the contributions of players involved in their clusters when these change.
 The only exception is the case of a send-off or substitution, in which case the player no longer contributes to the dynamics of the match.